 Agriculture has changed tremendously in recent years and is continuing to do so; it is no longer simply "farming".
-Today's agricultural industry includes three broad areas: research and education; production of food and fiber; and business and industry which provide goods and services to the farmer and help in the marketing, processing, and distribution of farm products.
+Today's agricultural industry includes three broad areas: research and education; production of food and fiber; and business and industry.
 Undergraduate curricular offerings in the Department of Agriculture are designed to provide a broad general education, while still allowing students sufficient opportunity to select professional electives to satisfy their special needs and desires.